Withymoor Village

-Withymoor Village is a residential area of Brierley Hill, West Midlands, England.
+Withymoor Village is an affluent residential area of Brierley Hill, West Midlands, England.

 On this present day, Withymoor Village is a local housing estate that consists of approximately 2000 houses but Withymoor was not always a housing estate.
 In 1971 the site of Withymoor was an opencast colliery.
 The collieries were called the Plants Hollow and Gayfield Collieries which are now names of streets on the estate.
 Also while the collieries were on Withymoor there was also another business called William King's Brick Works which was a famous producer of yellow bricks from the local clay which was used in both Amblecote Church and Quarry Bank Church.

 Most of Withymoor Village was built by Bovis Homes.
 The first bit of the development was built by Page and Johnson until their takeover by Bovis Homes, who built the remainder of the village.
 Later Mc Lean Homes built Beechwood Park estate between 1987 and 1989 and then later Seven Dwellings View in the mid-1990s.
 There was also very little developments built by Cox Homes on Turners Lane around 1985 and Kendrick Homes on the entrance of Norbury Drive and on Gayfield Avenue around the mid-1980s.

 The village has approximately 2000 homes and is surrounded by a newer development, classed as Amblecote and has always historically been classed as Withymoor Village or Lakeside.